 Each of these business models offers a range of cost-benefit considerations:

 OOTS are license-free and therefore perceived to be cost free, but one still has to pay for implementation and administration.
 They may have a higher total cost of ownership over the life of the product, especially if software upgrades and bug fixes are needed, and there is some risk associated with whether there is a viable community dedicated to maintaining and upgrading the core software.
-Customization through locally hired programmers lead to unique forks and in extreme cases re-implementation to take advantage of enhanced features available in the upgraded core version.
+OOTS can be highly customizable (including by locally-hired programmers) compared to COTS and SaaS, however there is a risk that poorly-done customization can cause unique forks or require re-implementation to take advantage of enhanced features available in the upgraded core version.
 Implementation costs are additional and must be contracted.

 COTS offers a standard business model in which the commercial software provider routinely upgrades the software with new features and offers these upgrades to its clients, sometimes for an additional fee.
 There are low and middle-tier priced COTS solutions for warehouse management that might be able to service the broader LMIS needs of the iSC.
 However, it would be difficult to find a warehouse management application that is designed to handle general pharmaceutical products as well as meeting the unique requirements of vaccine storage and distribution (e.g., temperature monitoring, cold chain management, etc.).
 Implementation costs are separate from license fees and need to be negotiated separately.